gohugoio/hugo/content/content/organization.md

 that works to organize your source content is used to organize the rendered site.
 As displayed above, the organization of the source content will be mirrored in the destination.

+Notice that the first level `about/` page URL was created using a directory named "about" with a single `index.md` file inside.

 There are times when one would need more control over their content.
 In these cases, there are a variety of things that can be specified in the front matter